About the Institute

 NISAN works closely with experts nationally and internationally from fields of research and practice, including public health, epidemiology, rehabilitation, psychology, neuropsychology, neurology, cardiology, traumatic brain injury, neurophysiology, social science.

-The Institute acts as an independent hub, interfacing with clinical and epidemiological research within the School of Rehabilitation and Occupation Studies, School of Public Health and Psychology, National Institute for Public Health, Mental Health Research and Health Research and Rehabilitation Institute.
+NISAN acts as an independent hub, interfacing with clinical and epidemiological research within AUT's School of Clinical Sciences, the Public Health and Mental Health Research Institute and the Health and Research Rehabilitation Institute.
 This linkage is a springboard to identify potential areas and forms of intervention that could be trialled via NISAN.

-The Institute is working to ensure that the impact of major health risks and conditions in Māori and Pacific people, and other minority groups is addressed
+NISAN is working to ensure that the impact of major health risks and conditions in Māori and Pacific people and other minority groups is addressed.

 Māori researchers have played an integral part in the design process of many of the Institute's projects and are closely involved in the conduct of these studies and the analysis and dissemination of the results